The History of Burlesque Dancing

 Striptease came into its own during 1920s burlesque when film and radio began to rival the appeal of Vaudeville.
 Furthermore, alongside Vaudeville there were several competing circuits with The Ziegfeld Follies and Minsky’s and Theatre Owners Booking Association (TOBA) for black performers.
 While Irvin C. Miller’s Brownskin Models and Chocolate Scandals served as their alternative to Ziegfeld’s.
 The free-flowing alcohol, however, helped fuel the attraction to all this risqué adult entertainment.

 Stars of the stage included the unforgettable Josephine Baker, innovative Sally Rand and famous Gypsy Rose Lee.
 It’s argued that during this time burlesque was truly elevated to an art form.
-Although, by the 40s showgirls censorship and clampdowns in New York began to strangle the biz.
+Although, 40s showgirls soon faced censorship and clampdowns in New York that began to strangle the biz.

-Burlesque dancers were often seduced by the bright lights of Hollywood and seen on the arm of infamous characters.
-Though, from 1950s burlesque onward, the industry suffered a slow decline up to the 70s.
+Big name burlesque dancers were then seduced by the bright lights of Hollywood and seen on the arm of famous and infamous characters.
+From 1950s burlesque onward, the industry suffered a slow decline up to the 70s.

 That was until the 1990s when burlesque dancing experienced a resurgence.
 Neo-burlesque has seen a worldwide revival with burlesque stars like Dita Von Teese, Miss Dirty Martini, Perle Noire, Julie Atlas Muz and Immodesty Blaize, to name a few.
 But that’s a new era, for another time…

 Check out The History of Neo-burlesque so Far…